By Abby Heugel

 As a retailer, work to establish policies and procedures with the goal to improve the workplace for not only the employees and your business in general but also the community.

-Inventory counting is just one component of successful stock control!
+Enjoyed this post?
 For more tips, check out Vend’s Complete Guide to Retail Inventory Management.
 This handy resource offers advice and action steps to help you:

 - Set up your products and inventory system correctly